 Tensor Processing Units (TPUs) are ML accelerators designed by Google.
 Cloud TPU makes TPUs available as a scalable Google Cloud resource.
 You can run machine learning workloads on Cloud TPUs using machine learning frameworks such as TensorFlow, Pytorch, and JAX.

-The Matrix-multiply unit (MXU) is composed of 128 x 128 multiply/accumulators in a systolic array.
-The MXUs provide the bulk of the compute power in a TensorCore (TPU core).
+An MXU is composed of 128 x 128 multiply/accumulators in a systolic array.
+The MXUs provide the bulk of the compute power in a TensorCore.
 Each MXU is capable of performing 16K multiply-accumulate operations in each cycle.
 All multiplies take bfloat16 inputs, but all accumulations are performed in FP32 number format.

-The VPU is used for general computation such as activations, softmax, and so on.
+The vector unit is used for general computation such as activations and softmax.
 The scalar unit is used for control flow, calculating memory address, and other maintenance operations.

 The exact layout of a TPU depends on the TPU version that you use.
 Architectural details and performance characteristics of TPU v2 and v3 are available in A Domain Specific Supercomputer for Training Deep Neural Networks.

 Each v4 TPU chip contains two TensorCores.
 Each TensorCore has four MXUs, a vector unit, and a scalar unit.
-The following table shows the key specifications and their values for a v4 TPU Pod.
+The following table shows the key specifications for a v4 TPU Pod.

 |Key specifications||v4 Pod values|